 8. Delamere Forest

-If you’re an active family that loves the outdoors, Delamere Forest offers you plenty of activities in its 2,400 acres (making it the biggest woodland in all of Cheshire!).
+If you’re an active family that loves the outdoors, Delamere Forest offers you plenty of activities on its 2,400 acres.
+This makes it the biggest woodland in all of Cheshire!

-Strap in and unleash your inner primate at Go Ape, lace up those boots and set out on a long walk, or saddle up and head out on the biking trails.
+Strap in and unleash your inner primate at Go Ape.
+Lace-up those boots and set out on a long walk.
+Or, saddle up and head out on the biking trails.
 Don’t forget to pack your picnic!
 (Although there is a handy cafe if the sarnies do slip your mind…).
-If you’ve got little ones to entertain, the Gruffalo orienteering course will be right up their str– trail – and you can get some keepsake snaps in front of the Gruffalo sculpture!
+If you’ve got little ones to entertain, the Gruffalo orienteering course will be right up their str– trail.
+Even get some keepsake snaps in front of the Gruffalo sculpture!

 A little bit of fresh air can do a lot of good.
 Delamere has plenty of it.

 Bird really is the word at Cheshire Falconry.

 Get up-close and personal with some magnificent creatures, trying your hand (quite literally) at flying birds of prey.
 Under the expert supervision of the falconry team, of course!